17 Secluded Beaches in Sydney for a Quiet Swim

 Kutti Beach in Vaucluse

-The best thing about Kutti Beach is that many people struggle to actually find it, apart from the locals, of course.
+The best thing about Kutti Beach is that it’s a well-kept secret; unless you’re a local, of course.

-Quietly hidden between Parsley Bay Reserve and Watsons Bay, Kutti Beach can indeed be quite challenging to find.
-Until now, that is.
+Tucked between Parsley Bay Reserve and Watsons Bay, Kutti Beach can be tricky to find.
+That is, until now.

-The beach is accessible via a narrow staircase right next to the Vaucluse Amateur Sailing Club, located at the end of Wharf Road.
-It may look like a dead-end road, which it is, but don’t walk away, as the staircase is right there.
+The beach is accessible via a narrow staircase located right next to the Vaucluse Amateur Sailing Club at the end of Wharf Road.
+While it might look like a dead-end, don’t walk away, as the staircase is right there.

-Kutti Beach is also one of Sydney’s very few dog-friendly beaches, so you may have to share the sand and water with a few dogs running around.
+Kutti Beach is also one of Sydney’s few dog-friendly beaches, so be prepared to share the sand and water with a few playful pups.

 JOIN SYDNEY UNCOVERED